CoreWeave sandboxes are in public preview. For access, contact your CoreWeave account team, CoreWeave Support, or email support@coreweave.com.

 Sandbox.run(), sb.exec(), file operations).
 Control plane operations create and configure the infrastructure that produces sandboxes.
 Data plane operations interact with running sandboxes.

-The API is versioned v1beta2.
-The version prefix signals an evolving preview surface: additive, backward-compatible changes ship within v1beta2.
+The API is versioned v1.
+Additive, backward-compatible changes ship within v1.
 Breaking changes ship behind a new version prefix, and CoreWeave announces them before release.

 Authentication

-All requests use bearer-token authentication over TLS:SANDBOX_ADMIN: create, update, and delete runners and profiles.
-ImpliesSANDBOX_USER.SANDBOX_USER: read runners and profiles, and create sandboxes against them.
+All requests use bearer-token authentication over TLS:SANDBOX_ADMIN: create, update, and delete runners, and set the policy they carry.
+ImpliesSANDBOX_USER.SANDBOX_USER: read runners and create sandboxes against them.

 401 Unauthenticated with a google.rpc.Status-shaped body.